 Expectation: I’ll make friends, particularly with locals.
 I’d like to think I’m the kind of person who embraces change and that includes learning to be friends with other nationalities.

 Reality: Nope.
 Instead, my main circles here revolve around fellow Filipinos.

 The thing is I’m an introvert and I’m very particular about whom I can be friends with.
-I tried to expand my circles, I did.
+I tried to expand my circles.
+I did.
 But this picky attitude and my lack of enthusiasm for small talk didn’t help.
-I also realized it’s easier to make friends with Filipinos because it’s almost automatic… When you’re new in a group, people will welcome you and invite you to eat together during lunch and join activities.
-We’re known for being persistent and a lot of times won’t take “no” for an answer.
-Malaysians are friendly in general, even to strangers in fact, but when it comes to making friends, I notice that they keep to their groups (that is, Chinese are friends with other Chinese, etc).
+I also realized it’s easier to make friends with Filipinos because it’s almost automatic.
+When you’re new in a group, Filipinos will welcome you and invite you to eat together during lunch and join activities.
+We’re known for being persistent and a lot of times won’t take “No” for an answer.
+On the other hand, Malaysians are friendly in general, even to strangers in fact, but when it comes to making friends, I notice that they keep to their groups (that is, Chinese are friends with other Chinese, etc).

 I think there’s an art to making friends that perhaps I still need to learn.

 That saying, I do appreciate my friends here and hope you guys won’t think otherwise!

 Expectation: Strict policies on dress code and public behavior.

 While majority of the locals in Malaysia are Muslim, the population is still diverse.
 Muslim Malays mostly wear conservative clothing, the Chinese in particular are more casual in what they wear.
 Also, Kuala Lumpur is a popular tourist attraction so it has more “Western” influence than other provinces in the country.